 I sat for a while one night just thinking of the entire situation.
 Then my eyes crossed paths with the binder that I got together for an online real estate course I recently purchased but forgot about with everything that was going on.

 I started mindlessly flipping through the pages when I had my “aha!” moment.
 I could buy the house for my mom.
+We were saving for an investment property, but there was no better investment than one in my mom’s health.

 Not only did my wife think it was a great idea, but my siblings were on board as well.